sjtrotter/fedora-pxe-stub/README.md

     - `sudo dnf install ansible git NetworkManager-tui python3-netaddr`
     - `git clone https://github.com/sjtrotter/fedora-pxe-stub.git`
     - Use nmtui to set network information manually.
 Make sure you set the IP with a /XX for the CIDR, and make sure you set the DNS and Gateway appropriately. ( run `nmtui` )
-    - Edit pxe-stub.yml - `vi fedora-pxe-stub/pxe-stub.yml` and change the variable at the top to the correct IP address. this line: `remote_pxe: 192.168.1.250`
+    - Edit pxe-stub.yml - `vi fedora-pxe-stub/pxe-stub.yml` and change the variable at the top to the correct IP address. this line: `pxe_main_IP: 192.168.1.250`
     - `sudo ansible-playbook fedora-pxe-stub/pxe-stub.yml` (make sure you use the path into the git clone, if you have cd'd elsewhere)
 6. Done.
     Once the ansible playbook completes successfully, the server is ready to PXE boot devices - as long as the remote server is set up.